 The bulk material's physical characteristics are significantly altered by the interaction of the nanoparticles with conventional materials.
 Because the nanomaterials have highly reactive isolated sites, they can alter the bulk material's electrical properties, changing its physical characteristics.

-In order to create nanocomposites, it is necessary to comprehend how fundamental changes in physical properties can be used to modify the materials' properties Because the following characteristics do not exist in a macro environment, nanomaterials differ from macro materials in these respects.
+In order to create nanocomposites, it is necessary to comprehend how fundamental changes in physical properties can be used to modify the materials' properties.
+Because the following characteristics do not exist in a macro environment, nanomaterials differ from macro materials in these respects.

-NANOMATERIALS FOR ROAD SECTOR
+NANOMATERIALS FOR THE ROAD SECTOR

-Nano materials are characterized based on origin (natural and artificial) ie, NaturalNano material- nanomaterial developed through mechanical.
+Nano materials are characterised based on origin (natural and artificial), i.e., Natural Nano material- a nanomaterial developed through mechanical means.

-1 dimensional - This class of nanomaterials has one dimension of the nanostructure that is outside the non-metric range (>10 nm), while two of the three dimensions (x, y) are in the nanoscale range.
+1-dimensional - This class of nanomaterials has one dimension of the nanostructure that is outside the non-metric range (>10 nm), while two of the three dimensions (x, y) are in the nanoscale range.

-2 dimensional - 2D nanomaterials have plate-like shapes with two dimensions outside the nanometer range, but 1D (3) is at the nanoscale (between l and 100 nm).
+2-dimensional - 2D nanomaterials have plate-like shapes with two dimensions outside the nanometer range, but 1D (3) is at the nanoscale (between l and 100 nm).

-3 dimensional - Three dimensional nanomaterials are materials that are not limited to the nanoscale in any dimension or range of dimensions.
+3-dimensional - Three-dimensional nanomaterials are materials that are not limited to the nanoscale in any dimension or range of dimensions.

 LABORATORY CHARACTERIZATION OF NANOMATERIALS FOR PAVEMENT APPLICATIONS